liuljun/dv-examples/README.md

 This repository will contain examples on how to use IBM data virtualization service on Cloud Pak for Data (aaS)

-1. Lakehouse using DV/Watson Query
+1. Lakehouse using DV

-Step 1: Add object store connection into DV/Watson Query.
+Step 1: Add object store connection into DV
 Video - https://github.com/liuljun/dv-examples/blob/main/1.%20Add%20IBM%20cloud%20object%20storage%20to%20Data%20Virtualization.mp4
 Note: for IBM cloud object storage, the service credential needs to enable "Include HMAC Credential" in the "Advanced options".
 Then you are able to find the "access_key_id" and "secret_access_key" in the service credential.